Sustainability is about achieving a better quality of life for everyone, now

 nation's water supplies and contribute to an industry-wide absolute target to

 water use by 20% by 2020 compared to 2007.

 - Embed environmental standards in their transport practices, including contracts

 with hauliers as they fall for renewal, to achieve fewer and friendlier food

 transport miles and make a contribution to the Freight Transport Association

-administered Logistics Carbon Reduction Scheme target to reduce the carbon intensity
+administered Logistics Carbon Reduction Scheme target to reduce the carbon

 of freight operations by 8% by 2015 against a 2010 baseline.